wootencl/apidocs-v4/source/includes/_common.md

     "message": "Payment Required"
 }
 ```
+This may be encountered when credits are not available to an application for a billable resource requested in the API
+call.
+If this is encountered, the application owner will need to load more credits on their application or change their
+billing tier.

 ### Rate limit exceeded

-This may be encountered when too many API calls are made within a period of time for a rate limited resource.
-Rate
-limits are currently enforced on an hourly basis.
-If your application receives a 403, you can wait for the rate limit
-period to renew and then make the API call again.
+> Rate limit exceeded

 ```shell
 curl -i -H "Authorization: Bearer $ACCESS_TOKEN"